marguskaidja/php-accessors/README.md

 [![Tests](https://github.com/marguskaidja/php-accessors/actions/workflows/tests.yml/badge.svg)](https://github.com/marguskaidja/php-accessors/actions/workflows/tests.yml)
 # Accessors

 This library can provide automatic accessors for object properties.
 It works by injecting a trait with [magic methods for property overloading](https://www.php.net/manual/en/language.oop5.overloading.php#language.oop5.overloading.members) into desired class.

-Then, in case an protected (inaccessible) property is accessed in this class, it intervenes and handles situation depending of configuration.
+Then, in case `protected`  property (_inaccessible for outside world_) is beeing accessed, property overloader will intervene and handle the situation depending of configuration.

 Following features are present:
-* Accessors with various syntax:
+* Various syntax to choose from:
   * direct assignment syntax:
     * `$value = $foo->property`
     * `$foo->property = 'value'`
-  * methods:
+  * method syntax:
     * `$value = $foo->get('property')`
     * `$foo->setProperty('value')`
     * `$foo->set('property1', 'value1')`
     * `$foo->set(['property1' => 'value1', 'property2' => 'value2'])`
 * All properties in a class can be marked accessible at once or one-by-one.
-* Easy configuration syntax, done **purely** using [PHP attributes](https://www.php.net/manual/en/language.attributes.overview.php), which is native, fast and involves no DocBlock parsing.
+* Easy and unbloated configuration, implemented purely using [Attributes](https://www.php.net/manual/en/language.attributes.overview.php), which is native, fast and involves no DocBlock parsing.
 Also, no potentially conflicting data has to be injected into the class nor custom initialization code to be called to make things work.
 * _Weak_ immutability support backed by _wither_ methods.
 * Mutator support for _setters_.